SteelCompendium/compendium/docs/Classes/Fury/3rd-Level Features/3rd-Level Aspect Feature/See Through Your Tricks.md

 # See Through Your Tricks

-You always gain the mechanical benefits of surprise at the beginning of combat.
-You have a double edge on any checks to search for hidden creatures, hidden motives, or lies.
-Also to gamble!
+You have a double edge on tests made to search for hidden creatures, discern hidden motives, or detect lies.
+You also have a double edge on tests made to gamble!